inchron/callisto/README.md

 ## Workflow

+1. The existing application is traced on the old platform.
+2. From this trace, a scheduling and timing model is extracted.
+3. The timing model is scaled for the new platform.
+The scaling can be different for different parts of the application.
+4. The application is mapped to the components of the new platform.
+5. A scheduling simulations generates a report, which summarizes the predicted behaviour of the application on the new platform.

+The basic idea is shown in the picture.

+![The workflow](images/workflow.png)

 * Somewhere we have to explain the library based approach.
 * Library is prepared by Arm, SIP, OSVendor
 * Library is used when Architect at OEM, T1, ... plans migration to new SoC

-The basic idea is shown in the picture.

-![The workflow](images/workflow.png)

 ### Tracing of Source System